alesstongwen/alesstongwen/README.md

 # Hi there 👋 I'm Aless!

 Welcome to my GitHub profile!
-I'm a passionate web developer with a love for building responsive, user-friendly websites and applications.
+I'm a passionate in full stack developing with a love for building responsive, user-friendly websites or applications.
 I enjoy working across the full web stack and am always looking to learn and collaborate on exciting projects.

 ## 🚀 About Me

-- 🌱 Currently learning **Next.js**, **C#**, and **React**
+- 🌱 Currently learning **C#**, **WordPress** and **PHP**
 - 💼 I’m a web developer with experience in **JavaScript**, **TypeScript**, **Node.js**, **MySQL** and **MongoDB**
-- 🎓 I have a background in **computer science** and love to explore new technologies
+- 🎓 I have a background in **SEO**, **Communication/Digital Media** and love to explore new technologies

 ## 🛠️ Skills & Technologies